 WEAR YOUR MASK TO PROTECT OTHERS

-TRAIN YOUR BREATHING
+TRAIN YOUR BREATHING TO PROTECT YOURSELF

 In order to slow the spread of Coronavirus, the CDC has recommended “wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.”
 Following CDC guidelines remains critical because many who contract the virus are asymptomatic, and face coverings assist in preventing them from transmitting it to others.
 As such, face masks (N95, surgical, cloth, homemade) have become commonplace in many areas nationwide.
 As states decide when the time is right to loosen social distancing restrictions, face coverings will be part of our lives for the foreseeable future.
 While observing this practice is vital, there are potential issues that may arise from continued use of a mask such as: anxiety, headaches, increased heart rate, confusion and fatigue.
 To mitigate these issues, PN Medical, which has been providing respiratory education and solutions for 40 years, is applying its unique expertise to share strategies that will help people breathe more effectively and feel better while wearing masks, and after removing them.